GAVI: Pneumococcal vaccine

-Bill Gates responded to MSF, saying "I think there is an organisation that's wonderful in every other respect, but every time we raise money to save poor children's lives, they put out a press release that says the price of these things should be zero".
-He said that criticizing pharmaceutical company pricing deterred them from investing in medicines for the developing world, and said that instead, pharmaceutical companies should be praised for price discrimination: "We get a great price for these things, which is tiered pricing...
-And that's how we manage to cut childhood death in half".
+Bill Gates said that criticizing pharmaceutical company pricing deterred them from investing in medicines for the developing world, and said that instead, pharmaceutical companies should be praised for price discrimination which reduces the price in poor countries.
 He also advocated improving low-temperature supply chains (a.k.a. cold chains) in developing countries.

 In August 2019, MSF asked Gavi to stop giving Advance Market Commitment subsidies to GSK and Pfizer, whom they called a duopoly, and instead buy vaccine from a new third manufacturer, the Serum Institute of India, which offered the vaccine at 2/3 of the price then offered by the two.
 As the pneumococcal vaccine made up 40% of Gavi's vaccine purchasing costs, a 33% price drop would save Gavi billions (13% of its total vaccine purchasing costs).
 Pneumonia kills more than a quarter of children dying before the age of five, almost a million children each year.
 MSF said that GSK and Pfizer's pricing was exploitative and had left millions of children who could have been protected vulnerable.
-In December 2019, they reiterated this request, pointing out that the GSK/Pfizer pneumococcal vaccine often costs US$80 in middle-income countries too rich for GAVI support.

-In January 2020, MSF repeated the appeal for Gavi to bulk-buy the cheaper pneumococcal vaccine and vaccinate more of the 55 million children who are not vaccinated with it.
-They also appealed to the World Health Organization, UNICEF, and the Gates Foundation, and said that Gavi could have done more to lower vaccine prices.
+Gavi responded that low prices required large, stable, high-volume deals, and "careful consideration and the support of key constituencies".
+In June 2020, under Gavi's Advance Market Commitment, UNICEF and the Serum Institute of India entered an agreement which reduced the price of pneumococcal conjugate vaccines to $2 per dose.